 - Brainstorm Podcast Names

-- How Long Should Names of Podcast Be?
+- How Long Should a Podcast Name Be?

 - Should You Use the Word “Podcast” in Your Title?

 - Getting Your Podcast Name to Boost Your Rankings